-Flumequine is a broad-spectrum, first-generation fluoroquinolone commonly used in veterinary research for enteric infections.
+Flumequine is a broad-spectrum, first-generation fluoroquinolone commonly used in veterinary research.
 It was patented in 1973 by Riker Labs.
-Flumequine is freely soluble in alkaline solutions and alcohol but is insoluble in water.
+Flumequine is freely soluble in alkaline solutions and ethanol but is insoluble in water.

 |Mechanism of Action||Fluoroquinolone antibiotics target bacterial DNA gyrase, a bacterial Topoisomerase II inhibitor that reduces DNA strain during replication.
 Because DNA gyrase is required during DNA replication, subsequent DNA synthesis and ultimately cell division is inhibited.|